GLOBAL MARKETS-Shares, euro rise on ECB plan hopes

 Inspectors from the International Monetary Fund, the European Commission and the European Central Bank - known as the troika - concluded a visit to Greece, saying they would return in September to give their final verdict.

-They said Greece has made progress in finding budget cuts needed to continue its bailout program but cautioned that more work is needed.
+They said Greece has made progress in finding budget cuts needed to continue its bailout program but cautioned that not all work is done.

 "The markets are embarking on hopes to see some progress on the European situation and that the ECB has stated a ... road map to support Spain and Italy.
 We are in an environment where it seems the U.S. economy is bottoming out," said Didier Duret, chief investment officer at ABN-AMRO Private Banking.

-Wall Street rose to a three-month high in early afternoon trading, while European shares closed at their highest level in more than four months.
+Wall Street rose to a three-month high in midday trading, while European shares closed at their highest level in more than four months.

 The euro zone's problems remain the focus for many major investors.
 The ECB promised last week to stabilize the bloc's bond markets but tensions remain as details of exactly how to achieve this have yet to be settled.

-The euro last traded 0.2 percent higher at $1.2403, below a one-month peak of $1.2443 hit in Asian trade.
+In midday trading, the euro rose 0.2 percent against the dollar to $1.2414 , below a peak of $1.2443 hit in Asian trade, its strongest since July 5.
 Gains in the euro over the last two days were nearly 2 percent, its best two-day showing since late October.

-Spanish and Italian bond prices rose further, led by revived demand for shorter-dated paper on prospects of eventual ECB buying.

-Spanish 10-year yields fell 14 bps to 6.8 percent , retreating further from euro-era highs of 7.78 percent hit early last week, with equivalent Italian yields 6 bps lower at 6.0 percent.
-Two-year paper yielded 3.11 percent, down more than 20 bps on the day.

 The ECB continued to keep a lid on its bond purchase program last week.
 The ECB has barely used the Securities Markets Program this year and has not bought any bonds in 21 weeks despite a severe intensification of the euro zone debt crisis.